Fixing Variable Types¶

 employees$Start_Date <- parse_date(employees$Start_Date, format = "%m/%d/%Y")

-Now if we view the class of Start_Date
+Now if we view the class of Start_Date, it will show Date:

 class(employees$Start_Date)